kush-gupt/ansible-ED-25-03/ansible/ansible_collections/cisa/ed_25_03/README.md

 # Run a specific playbook from the collection
 ansible-playbook kush_gupt.ed_25_03.collect_artifacts

-# Or run using the full path
+# Or, to run from a local clone of this repository:
 ansible-playbook ansible_collections/cisa/ed_25_03/playbooks/collect_artifacts.yml
 ```